svalinn/DAGMC/doc/usersguide/get_install.rst

 MOAB
 ======

-Note:  MOAB version 4.7.0 is the earliest version that may be used.
+The master branch of MOAB is currently at version 4.7.0, which is the earliest version that may be used.

 Create a MOAB directory to install in
 ::